platformsh/config-reader-java/README.md

 Three formatters are included out of the box:

-* `SQLDatabaseCredentialFormatter` returns format to SQL technology such as PostgreSQL and MySQL.
+* `SQLDatabaseFormatter` returns format to SQL technology such as PostgreSQL and MySQL.

 ### Reading Platform.sh variables